MatijaBas/rugby-shop/README.md

 - The shopping cart page features a summary of all the items the user has added to their cart.

-- Each list item includes a picture of the item, the item title and price.
+- Each item listing includes a picture of the item, the item title and price.

 - The total amount and cart view is available to see in top right corner of the page.

 - A quantity field is displayed with each cart item, giving the user the ability to adjust the quantity in their cart.
 Any time a quantity is adjusted the subtotal displayed is updated to reflect the change
 - User that is not logged in will be directed to login page that also gives option to register.
 Only registered customer will be able to proceed to the checkout page.

-- Very important feature that starts in cart is that the user always have a two buttons to click KEEP SHOPPING or CONTINUE to Payment, this way user is never forced to use back button in the browser.
+- Very important feature that starts in cart is that the user always havehas two buttons to click KEEP SHOPPING or CONTINUE to Payment, this way user is never forced to use back button in the browser.
 <br/>

 - Here customer is introduced to items selected during shopping and total price.